chetansinghsajwan/notes/btech/tcs704/unit3.md

 This resources could be ALU, memory or register.

+**Solution for structural dependency**

+To minimize structural dependency stalls in the pipeline, we use a hardware mechanism called Renaming.

+**Renaming:** According to renaming, we divide the memory into two independent modules used to store the instruction and data separately called Code memory(CM) and Data memory(DM) respectively.
+CM will contain all the instructions and DM will contain all the operands that are required for the instructions.

 ### Data Hazard

 It is the situation when the execution of instruction depends on the result of another instruction that is still being processed in the pipeline.

+**Solution**

+To minimize data dependency stalls in the pipeline, operand forwarding is used.

+**Operand Forwarding:**
+In operand forwarding, we use the interface registers present between the stages to hold intermediate output so that dependent instruction can access new value from the interface register directly.

 ### Control Hazard